There’s no nacho cheese in these “nacho” kale chips. But boy do they satisfy! Gluten-free, dairy-free, nutrient-dense, and full of crunch!

 Pro Tips: I’ve found kale chips come out best when you a) use sturdy, dense kale and b) when you cook them in a food dehydrator.
 Although it is possible to cook them in the oven on the lowest setting, they are easy to scorch and have to be watched constantly.

 I hope you enjoy them!
 I try to keep some in the pantry at all times.
+But my kids try and make them disappear immediately.

 This recipe was inspired by a similar one I found in The Vegeterranean Diet by Julieanna Heaver.
 Her recipes are vegan and oil free.
 I recommend checking out her book!